HEALTH AND WELLNESS

 But whether you decide to come see me or not, make sure that the professional you seek help from has training and experience treating jaw pain and TMJ conditions.
 The jaw joint is complex and sensitive to movements as small a fraction of a millimeter.
 So, treating it effectively requires knowledge and skill beyond dental school.

 Have you been told that the problem is “all in your head”?
 Well, we say, “The Solution Is In Your Mouth!

 Technically, the jaw joint IS in your head.
 But the pain is real and not psychological.
 Most jaw problems involve the facial muscles and the shock absorbing disc inside the jaw joint.
 The solution for most jaw problems involves relieving the stress and pressure put on the joint so that muscles can relax.
 This allows the disc to repair and re-position itself.

 What puts pressure on the jaw joint?
 The jaws.
 So most solutions involve a detailed bite analysis and a series of customized bite splints designed to relieve jaw stress and tension in the facial muscles.

 Lots of people come in with TMJ issues and they’ve already had a bad nightguard experience.
 If you’ve tried a nightguard and it didn’t do anything for your headaches, you’re probably doubtful that anything like a nightguard could help.
 If you’re one of these folks, hang on to your hats and glasses!

-Nightguards and the custom bite splints we use to treat TMJ issues and headaches look a lot alike.
-They’re both made from plastic and they both fit over the teeth.
-The similarities stop there.
+Nightguards and the custom bite splints we use for TMJ treatment and headaches look a lot alike.
+They’re both made from plastic, and they both fit over the teeth.
+But the similarities stop there.